 In 1905, what began as a family noodle shop in Little Tokyo inspired the incredible takeoff of a manufacturing company that would produce delectable Traditional Japanese Quality Noodles for over a century.
-Today, Nanka Seimen, the still proud family business resides in Southern California; serving customers from USA, Mexico, and Europe.
+Today, Nanka Seimen, the still proud family business, resides in Southern California, serving customers from The United States, Mexico, and Europe.
 In addition to dry noodles, Nanka Seimen produces quality Fresh Noodles and Skins/Wrappers for over 70 years.
 Using authentic ingredients and Traditional Japanese procedures; we proudly offer all of our customers an authentic taste of Japan right here in Southern California.
 We firmly hold our Tradition and our Quality to the highest standard.

 In 1939, shortly after the bombing of Pearl Harbor, like many Japanese Americans, the Tokunaga family was forcibly interned.
 Masakichi Tokunaga left his keys to Keiichiro Sayano, an employee and close family friend, to pack and store the equipment.
 After the war, the Japanese community struggled to reestablish their lives as they lost most of their possessions during internment.
 As a symbol of stability and perseverance for the local Japanese community, Keiichiro Sayano decided to reopen the noodle factory, while introducing new items (Fresh Noodles & Skins) to meet the customer’s requests.

-In 2016 after much thought and reflection the time came for Shoichi Sayano to pass along his legacy.
-He did not have any family to pass the business to so he turned to a family friend Gary Kawaguchi who he has know and trusted for over 50 years.
-Shoichi Sayano was Gary’s Boy Scout Leader so their families have been connected for a long time.
+In 2016 after much thought and reflection, the time came for Shoichi Sayano to pass along his legacy.
+He did not have any family to give the business to, so he turned to a family friend Gary Kawaguchi, whom he has known and trusted for over 50 years.
+Shoichi Sayano was once Gary’s Boy Scout Leader, so their families have a long history of respect and trust.
 The Nanka Seimen family business is now in the hands of Gary Kawaguchi, owner of Upper Crust Enterprises.
-Upper Crust Enterprises has been producing Authentic Japanese Panko and Tempura Batter mix in Los Angeles, CA for over 35 years.
-Both companies have a shared commitment to kazoku in the workplace so it is a good combination.
-Gary’s knowledge and familiarity with the Japanese community will ensure the tradition and quality foods of Nanka Seimen never waver.
+Upper Crust Enterprises has been producing Authentic Japanese Panko and Tempura Batter mix in Los Angeles, CA, for over 35 years.
+Both companies have a shared commitment to kazoku in the workplace.
+Gary’s knowledge and familiarity with the Japanese community will ensure the tradition, and quality foods of Nanka Seimen never waver.
 We at Nanka Seimen boldly aspire to continue to bring our customers Traditional Quality Noodles and Skins for another 100 years.